Bartender. Builder. Operator.

 About me

 My path wasn't linear.
-I studied geology at Western Michigan University, worked in a remote sensing research lab processing satellite imagery, presented at the Geological Society of America, then chose mental health over a PhD.
+I studied geology at Western Michigan University, worked in a remote sensing and hydrology lab processing satellite imagery (including NASA GRACE gravity data used in climate and hydrology research), presented at the Geological Society of America, then chose mental health over a PhD.
 I found my way behind the bar, and it turned out the bar teaches you something academia doesn't: systems exist to serve people, not the other way around.

 Based in Salem, MA